oat-sa/taohub-articles/forge/qti/tao-pci.md

 Call of eval() indeed should be avoided to prevent bad JavaScript inclusion.
-This also enables validation of configuration parameters if necessary.\
+This also enables validation of configuration parameters if necessary.<br/>

 On top of that, authoring tool implementers need a structured way to store interaction configuration parameters to make it “authorable”.

 ### PCI Markup